rust-unofficial/too-many-lists/src/fifth-layout-basics-redux.md

 ```

-Hey that code's actuallyy looking a lot cleaner now that we're sticking to raw pointers!
+Hey that code's actually looking a lot cleaner now that we're sticking to raw pointers!

 On to pop, which is also pretty similar to how we left it, although we've got to remember to use `Box::from_raw` to clean up the allocation: